Breast Implant Removal in Miami (Explantation)

 Whether it is an aesthetic or functional decision, breast implant removal is commonly performed to restore physical comfort and improve breast aesthetics following an initial breast enhancement surgery.

-Dr. Durand and Dr. Careaga both perform breast implant removal (a secondary breast surgery) in Miami, Florida.
+Our board-certified plastic surgeons Dr. Durand and Dr. Careaga, perform breast implant removal (a secondary breast surgery) in Miami, Florida.

 Why Should I Choose Careaga Plastic Surgery?